 This erotic three-part gay-themed science fiction novel takes you to the Hyades Star Cluster.
-Many light years from Earth, star ships sent the genetic code of Mankind there to create a human foothold in a different part of the galaxy.
+Many light years from Earth, starships sent the genetic code of Mankind there to create a human foothold in a different part of the galaxy.

-Separated into ethnic groups, each planet's mono-culture inhabitants had an opportunity to do things differently than their forbears.
+Separated into ethnic groups, each planet's mono-culture inhabitants had an opportunity to do things differently than their forebears.
 The idea was to prevent the bloodshed that was an unfortunate hallmark of the past.
 But the Seed Ships didn't account for differing sexual and gender expressions or orientations.

 This story is essentially three short stories that may appear to be unrelated, but are indeed intertwined.